Screeder/SAwareness/README.md

 SAwareness
 ==========

 If something does not work or you have suggestions contact me please here or in Skype.
+You can also find me sometimes in the irc chat.

 Username: tHer0x

-Please download the Sprites folder and place it in your Assemblies folder otherwise it will download the required Sprites.

 Includes the following functions: